WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 capabilities are receive-only, it is possible, and totally acceptable, for there to be different audio codecs used in each direction.

-In general, an entity MUST declare a capability for any characteristic of a call which may result in the call being rejected.
-This requirement facilitates prevention of call failures, along with clear indications of why calls have failed when they do.
-For example, if a RIPP trunk provider provisions a trunk without support for G.729, but the consumer configures their to utilize this codec, this will be known as a misconfiguration immediately.
-This enables validation of trunk configurations in an automated fashion, without placing test calls or calling customer support.

 ## Initiating Calls